 You can acquire seeds for Korean ginseng online, although it is much easier to find American ginseng seeds.
-The seeds must be treated before planting.
+The seeds must be treated before sowing.
 First, soak the seeds in a disinfecting solution of four parts water to one part bleach.
-This helps avoid a fungal infection.
+This helps prevent a fungal infection.
 After that, shake the seeds in a paper bag containing enough fungicide to coat the seeds.

-Plant ginseng seeds about 1/2 inch deep, spacing them some 4 to 6 inches apart.
-Rows should be 8 and 10 inches apart.
-Once planting is finished, cover the area with a mulch of rotted leaves.
+Sow ginseng seeds about 1/2 inch deep, spacing them 4 to 6 inches apart.
+Rows should be 8 to 10 inches apart.
+Once sowing is finished, cover the area with a mulch of rotted leaves.
 You need to keep the soil damp but not wet until the seeds germinate.
 Ginseng germination can take up to 18 months, and the seeds require consistently moist soil to germinate.

 Ginseng is not an immediate-gratification plant.
 The roots will not be ready to harvest until they have been in the ground for five to seven years.
 During that time, add additional layers of rotted leaves every few months during the growing season to provide nutrients to the plants.

 You can also start Korean ginseng from seedling roots if you can find them.
 In the United States, it is easier to find seedling roots from American ginseng.
 Seedling roots require the same growing conditions as seeds — that is, 70 to 80 percent shade and well-draining soil.